bjornoleh/LoopFollow/fastlane/testflight.md

 1. Click on the "Actions" tab of your Loop Follow repository.
 1. Select "1.
 Validate Secrets".
+1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
 1. The workflow will check if the required secrets are added and that they are correctly formatted.
 If errors are detected, please check the run log for details.